emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-http-operations.md

 - PUT					- Update
 - DELETE				- Delete

-In eMagiz you start your thought process at the backend operation and from there you set up your API Gateway.
+In eMagiz, you start your thought process at the backend operation and from there you set up your API Gateway.

 ## 6. Suggested Additional Readings